How much sleep have you lost recently because of loud neighbours, a snoring partner, barking dogs, or traffic?

 In my experience, it’s hard to beat a really good set of earplugs.
 There are many to choose from, so you may need to try a couple of brands, styles, or sizes to get the best fit.

 The difference between earplugs that fit you well with a noise reduction rating of 33 decibels and earplugs that don’t quite fit or only have a noise reduction rating of 27 decibels is significant.
-So it’s worth doing your own tests to see what works best for your ears.
+So it’s worth doing your own tests to find the most comfortable and effective ones for your ears.

 Some brands I recommend trying because they typically have high noise reduction ratings are Moldex, Howard Leight, Hearoes, Flents, Mack’s, 3M and Ear Buddy.
 All of these can be bought online and in some stores, especially in the United States.